 I don't advertise in the paper because I hate to have super early shoppers.
 I arrange my stuff the night before, and cover tables with sheets to keep snoopers out!

 Use bright neon contrasting posterboard to make your signs (example: hot pink and hot green or flourescent orange).
 Have a box labeled FREE near the enterance and put a few toys, socks, etc. in it which is free for the taking.

 After helping out with several large garage sales in the past, I have some helpful tips.
 Get family members and friends to help out.
-Set up as many tables as you can, it much easier to display your merchandise.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.